avaxto/avxtowallet/README.md

 # AVXTO Wallet

-AVXTO - AVAX Toolbox Wallet is a fork of the original frontend Avalanche Vue application for Avalanche $AVAX
+AVXTO - AVAX Toolbox Wallet was originally a fork of the original frontend Avalanche Vue application for Avalanche $AVAX

 # This Wallet is Part of AVAX Toolbox Project

 Telegram tech support gated by [$AVXTO Token](https://dexscreener.com/avalanche/0x2bdebde7e1088e42aafef104b5f7457aca5ab86f)!!

-We build free OSS software for Avalanche enthusiasts, supported by $AVXTO token
+We build free OSS software for Avalanche enthusiasts, supported by the $AVXTO token

 [Follow us on Twitter!](https://twitter.com/avaxto)

-Join our Telegram group at: [AVAX.to](https://avax.to)
+Join our Telegram group at: [AVAX.to](https://avax.to/telegram)

-# Legal Notices

-Avalanche and AVAX are registered trademarks of Ava Labs Inc.

-*This is not an official Ava Labs project.
-We are in no way affiliated with Ava Labs.*

-This free open source software provided for Avalanche AVAX learning and exploration purposes.
-No warranty is offered, express or implied, as to the suitability or correctness of this code. **Cryptocurrency transactions are irreversible.** We are not responsible for losses incurred during the use of this software.
-For safety, please test [using a test network](https://docs.avax.network/quickstart/create-a-local-test-network) before deploying.

 ## Prerequisites

 -   Yarn (https://classic.yarnpkg.com/en/docs/install/)
--   Recent version of npm (7.4.0)
+-   Recent version of npm (built on 10.9.0)
--   Node v16
+-   Node v16 or higher.
+Tested on node v22
--   Gecko, Avalanche client in Golang (https://github.com/ava-labs/avalanchego)

 ## Installation